TWardle6/TWardle6/README.md

 ### Hi there 👋

+🌱 I’m currently learning how to code
+⚡ I'm looking to change careers from Law to the tech industry 💻 I will be taking part in the #100DaysOfCode challenge and will document my progress!

 <!--
 **TWardle6/TWardle6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.